ErikOSorensen/lb3th/content/about.md

 You can reach me at: sameos@gmail.com

-I'll try to keep this to document my own experimentation and to provide a bit of accountability - successes and failures should be documented and I should take enough measurements to characterize my work.
+I'll try to keep this to document my own experimentation and to provide a bit of accountability - successes and failures should be documented, and I should take enough measurements to characterize my work.
 R markdown (blogdown) should help me integrate calculations and graphs with text and pictures.
+I think of this as an online analog to the notebook I kept for physics experiments back in secondary school.

-I've been an on-off electronics tinkerer since high school (when I worked both as a research assistant and in production at Cargoscan, now part of Mettler Toledo).
-I know that understanding something in theory and discovering what works or not in practice are two different things.
-The plan is to spend quite a bit of this notebook building and measuring circuits that are in some ways "trivial" and not directly useful, but I think this is necessary to gradually build up skills in building and characterizing more complicated (and useful) things as well.
+I've been an on-off electronics tinkerer since high school.
+I know that understanding something in theory while reading a text is different from the understanding that comes from building something and discovering what works or doesn't work in practice.
+The plan is to build and measure circuits that are in some ways "trivial" and not directly useful, and that I sometimes *know* how should work.
+But I think this is necessary to gradually get used to building and characterizing more complicated (and useful) things as well.